 Positive attitude and good work ethic

 Some people are blessed to grow in an environment with a strong work ethic and they tend to carry these as time passes.
 Usually, this is seen among blue-collar workers.
 A strong work ethic knows how to finish the task in a systematic manner.

 Productivity is greatly affected by both one’s positive attitude and good work ethic.
 Take one of these out and productivity will surely suffer.

-Study conducted in the US by LRN, 89% agrees that being on the receiving end of unethical behavior by a colleague greatly affects their performance at work and their ability to work with that certain co-worker.
+A critical question is how does a negative work ethic impact the company?
+A Study conducted in the US by LRN, 89% agrees that being on the receiving end of unethical behavior by a colleague greatly affects their performance at work and their ability to work with that certain co-worker.
 This generally results in a decrease in productivity.
 Additionally, if someone is being mistreated in the office, employees around that person easily worry about the same thing possibly happening to them too.